deXterbed/website-summarizer/README.md

 # Website Summarizer CLI

-A command-line tool that uses OpenAI's GPT model to automatically summarize website content.
+A command-line tool that uses OpenAI's GPT model or Ollama with Llama 3.2 to automatically summarize website content.
 The tool scrapes web pages, extracts meaningful text content, and generates concise markdown summaries.

 ## Features

 - **CLI Interface**: Easy-to-use command-line interface with argument parsing
 - **Web Scraping**: Automatically extracts and cleans website content
-- **AI-Powered Summaries**: Uses OpenAI's GPT-4o-mini model for intelligent summarization
+- **AI-Powered Summaries**: Uses OpenAI's GPT-4o-mini model or Ollama with Llama 3.2 for intelligent summarization
+- **Dual Model Support**: Automatically falls back to local Llama 3.2 if OpenAI API key is not available
 - **Flexible Output**: Print to console or save to file
 - **Error Handling**: Robust error handling for network issues and API problems
 - **Verbose Mode**: Optional detailed output for debugging